 is to be taken to be a part of the organisation referred to in paragraph (a).

-(4) A reference in this Act to the Minister of the Crown responsible for a public sector body of a particular kind is a reference to the Minister of the Crown to whom the administration of the public sector body of that kind is for the time being committed by the Governor.
+(4) A reference in this Act to the Minister responsible for a public sector body of a particular kind is a reference to the Minister to whom the administration of the public sector body of that kind is for the time being committed by the Governor.

 (5) A reference in this Act —